SA Power Networks: Ownership

 Spark Infrastructure SA (No. 3) Pty Ltd, each incorporated in Australia.

 Regulated electricity distribution

 SA Power Networks operates its electricity distribution business under a licence granted by the Government of South Australia.

 The business is subject to regulation by the Australian Energy Regulator and Essential Services Commission of South Australia.
 Regulation of the business primarily relates to establishing service standards and setting the revenue required to meet those standards cost efficiently.

 SA Power Networks is the fifth largest electricity distributor in the Australian National Electricity Market (NEM).
-It has consistently ranked as the most efficient distributor on a State-wide basis in the NEM.

 Other business activities

 SA Power Networks also competes in the un-regulated energy market through its wholly owned business Enerven, which provides infrastructure construction and maintenance services to industry and government.

-SA Power Networks has employed former politician Nick Bolkus as their lobbyist in South Australia.
+SA Power Networks has employed former politician Nick Bolkus as its lobbyist in South Australia.